vseryakov/backendjs/README.md

 When bkjs is running it treats the first arg as a command:

 - `$BKJS_CMD` set to the whole comamnd
-- `$BKJS_MODULE` set to the first part of the command split by dash, i.e. command module

-if no internal commands match it starts loading external scripts that start with `bkjs-$BKJS_MODULE` from the following directories:
+if no internal commands match it starts loading external scripts that match with `bkjs-PART1-*` where PART1 is the first part of the command before first dash.

+For example, when called:

+    bkjs ec2-check-hostname

+it will check the command in main bkjs cript, not found it will search for all files that match `bkjs-ec2-*` in all known folders.

+The file are loaded from following directories in this particular order:

-- via `-tools` command line argument if provided
+- in the filder specified by the `-tools` command line argument
 - $(pwd)/tools
 - `$BKJS_TOOLS`,
 - `$BKJS_HOME/tools`
 - `$BKJS_DIR/tools`

-`BKJS_DIR` always points to the backendjs installation directory, thus internal backendjs commands will be checked first.
+`BKJS_DIR` always points to the backendjs installation directory.

-`BLKJS_TOOLS` env variable may contain a list of directories separated by `spaces`, this variable or command line arg `-tools` is the way to add custom commands to bkjs.
-BKJS_TOOLS var is usually set in one of the profile config files mentioned above.
+`BLKJS_TOOLS` env variable may contain a list of directories separated by `spaces`, this variable or command line arg `-tools` is the way to add custom commands to bkjs. `BKJS_TOOLS` var is usually set in one of the profile config files mentioned above.

 Example of a typical bkjs command: